ETCBC/bhsa/docs/_features/hebrew/2016/book.md

 This feature is present on objects of type [*book*, *chapter*, and *verse*](otype).

-Below is a list of all books with their number of chapters in the order as encoded in the ETCBC4c dataset.
+Below is a list of all books with their number of chapters in the order as encoded in the BHSA dataset.

 For book names in other languages: see [book@ll](book@ll)